paulghaddad/baby_site/src/pages/index.md

         *Get creative with art projects
         *Spice it up!
         *Sensory boxes
-        *Fun with measuring cups . . . and many more ideas to try!
+        *Fun with measuring cups . . . and many more!
     - image: /img/img_9320.jpeg
       text: More activities for older babies coming soon!
   heading: Activities for ages 0-6 months (activities for more age groups coming soon!)